Asthma: Identifying Your Triggers

 - Reduce the frequency and severity of some attacks.

 You may not be able to avoid or even want to avoid all your asthma triggers.
-But you can identify many things that trigger your symptoms by:
+But you can ask your doctor how to identify some of the things that trigger your symptoms.
+He or she may suggest:

 - Monitoring your lung function (peak expiratory flow).
 Your lungs will not work as well when you are around a trigger.

 - Monitor your lung function.
+Check yourself for asthma symptoms.
+Watch for things like being short of breath, having chest tightness, coughing, and wheezing.
+Also notice if symptoms wake you up at night or if you get tired quickly when you exercise.
+If your doctor recommends it, measure your peak expiratory flow (PEF).
 A trigger may not always cause symptoms.
 But it can still narrow your bronchial tubes, which makes your lungs work harder.
-To identify triggers that do not always cause immediate symptoms, measure your peak expiratory flow (PEF) throughout the day.
+To identify triggers that do not always cause immediate symptoms, you can measure your PEF throughout the day.
 PEF will drop when your bronchial tubes narrow, so your PEF will drop when you are near things that trigger symptoms.
-Measure your PEF when you are around common irritants such as pollens and smoke to see if they are triggers.

 - Share your trigger record with your doctor.
 After you have found some things that may trigger your asthma, you and your doctor can devise a plan for how to deal with them.